What’s the problem with fast fashion?

 1990–2000s

-The term “fast fashion” is first used when Zara opens its flagship store in New York City.
+The term “fast fashion” is used for one of the first times when Zara opens its flagship store in New York City.
+Stores like H&M and Forever 21 get daily shipments so there is always new product.

 2020s

-How fast fashion affects people
+How fashion affects people

 Tazreen Fashion factory fire

 In November 2012, the Tazreen Fashion factory in Dhaka, Bangladesh, was piled high with extremely flammable fabric and yarn.
-Then a fire broke out on the main floor.
+Then a fire broke out on the main floor, trapping everyone above.
+When the workers tried to escape, gates locked them inside and ground floor windows were barred.
+117 people died.

 After the fact, it was discovered that Walmart – whose garments were made at that factory – had blocked reforms that would have made them responsible for improving factory safety (New York Times).